Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 *IMAGE*

-8- ODIS: ODIS will be short-form videos created by students about their challenges, solutions, and insights related to the SDGs.
-These videos will keep students engaged by allowing them to express their creativity and share their learning experiences.
-ODIS will be created and viewed by students around the world, promoting a sense of global community and enabling learners to draw inspiration from one another.
+8- ODIS: Students will have the opportunity to create short videos that explain their SDG challenges, solutions, and insights.
+These videos will be shared globally on the platform, allowing students to learn from peers worldwide.
+This feature will help maintain engagement by encouraging creativity and offering a diverse view of how students from different regions approach SDG challenges.

 *IMAGE*